qualiu/msr/tools/readme.txt

   -R [ --replace-file ]       Replace files, search text by -x/-t XXX , replace to -o XXX.
 Without this, just preview replacing.
   -K [ --backup ]             Backup files if replaced files content (Rename them by appending last write times like: --lz-backup-2018-06-08__09_15_20).
   -S [ --single-line ]        Single line Regex mode to match/replace (Treat each file or pipe as one line).
-  -g [ --replace-times ] arg  Replace times for single line Regex replacing mode: Default = 1 -c [ --show-command ]       Show command line, and you can append text after -c for summary or further extraction.
+  -g [ --replace-times ] arg  Maximum times to replace a line text with --replace-to.
+Use a big number or -1 to stop replacing until no changes.
+Default = 1.
+  -c [ --show-command ]       Show command line, and you can append text after -c for summary or further extraction.
   -U [ --up ] arg             Output [N] lines above matched line by -t or/and found by -x.
   -D [ --down ] arg           Output [N] lines below matched line by -t or/and found by -x.